 People seeking asylum are an important part of America’s communities and economy.
 They strengthen the fabric of our neighborhoods by raising families, supporting businesses, and contributing to our communities.
-Of the more than 3 million people seeking asylum in the United States toward the end of 2024, roughly 1.4 million adults are already working, helping to fill essential roles in industries facing widespread labor shortages.
-An additional 850,000 people are children who are ineligible to work.
+Of the some 4.5 million people seeking asylum in the United States as of the middle of 2025, roughly 2.3 million adults are already working, helping to fill essential roles in industries facing widespread labor shortages.

-Among adults (16 years and older), the labor force participation rate is 64%, similar to the U.S. average of 62%.
-For adults in their prime working years (ages 25 to 54), participation reaches 71%, slightly below the U.S. average of 80%, reflecting delays in processing work permits rather than a lack of willingness to work.
+Among adults 16 years and older, the labor force participation rate is 72%, higher than the U.S. average of 62% to 63% in 2025.
+For adults in their prime working years (ages 25 to 54), participation reaches 78%, slightly below the U.S. average of 83% to 84%, likely reflecting delays in processing work permits rather than a lack of willingness to work.

 These numbers tell a clear story: people seeking asylum want to contribute, and when given the opportunity, they do.